 Also, you can select a time period for which data will be exported.

 The Unique IP Addresses, Total Usage, and Access Date give you deeper insights into whether there is any suspicious password usage.
 For example, if there is a significant difference between the Total Usage and Unique IP addresses, chances are your passwords have been shared across multiple users.

 You can then deactivate or delete these suspicious passwords if necessary.
 Blocking suspicious IP addresses from visiting your private site is another solution as well.

-Your passwords can only be tracked after you activate our Statistics plugin and not the PPWP Pro.
-What's more, you cannot track incorrect passwords entered with any of our add-on at the moment.
+Your passwords can only be tracked after you activate our Statistics extension and not the PPWP Pro.
+What's more, you cannot track incorrect, inactive, and expired passwords entered with any of our add-ons at the moment.

 |WordPress:||5.0 or higher|

 |PPWP Pro:||1.3.0 or higher|

 |PHP:||5.6 or higher|

 |License:||As per your PPWP license|

 Your extension license is tied to your Password Protect WordPress (PPWP) Pro license.
 So please use the same email when purchasing PPWP Gold and this extension.